Tātaki Auckland Unlimited

-Tātaki Auckland Unlimited is the council-controlled organisation (CCO) of Auckland Council that serves as Auckland's economic and cultural agency.
-The organisation runs major assets such as the zoo, theatres, stadiums, galleries and other facilities.
+Tātaki Auckland Unlimited is the council-controlled organisation (CCO) of Auckland Council that serves as Auckland's cultural, events and destination agency.
+It manages and supports a range of major cultural, entertainment and visitor assets and programmes across the Auckland region, including Auckland Zoo, Auckland Art Gallery Toi o Tāmaki, Auckland Live venues auch as Aotea Centre, and major sports and entertainment facilities.
 It was formed in December 2020 from the merger of Auckland Tourism, Events and Economic Development (ATEED) and Regional Facilities Auckland.
 It self-funds some of its operations but is subsidised by the council for the majority.

 Background

 Tātaki Auckland Unlimited was formed from the merger of Auckland Tourism, Events and Economic Development (ATEED) and Regional Facilities Auckland in December 2020, following a review of Auckland's council-controlled organisations.
 The review recommended that the two CCOs be amalgamated on the basis that they had similar goals and performed similar activities, some of which overlapped.
 The review concluded that having these functions all performed by a single entity would lead to cost savings and efficiencies, as well as a single coordinated programme for delivery of these functions.
 The council followed through with the recommendation – reducing the number of CCOs from five to four – and councilors voted to call the new organisation "Auckland Unlimited," with its Māori language name introduced as Tātaki Auckland Unlimited.
 At the time of merger, the two organisations had a combined annual budget of $175 million, with the new organisation expected to yield $6.7 million in annual cost-savings over the first decade of its existence.
+On 1 July 2025, responsibility for Auckland Council’s economic development functions transferred from Tātaki Auckland Unlimited to Auckland Council.
+Tātaki Auckland Unlimited subsequently became focused on its cultural, events and destination functions.

 Purpose

-Tātaki Auckland Unlimited is charged with supporting the Economic and Cultural development of Auckland.
-From one of its predecessors (Regional Facilities Auckland) it has acquired responsibly for many of the major regional facilities of Auckland such as Auckland Zoo, Auckland Art Gallery, the Aotea Centre, and various major sports facilities.
-From ATEED, it has acquired responsibly for major events as well as various other activities to support the Auckland economy.
+Tātaki Auckland Unlimited is Tāmaki Makaurau Auckland’s cultural, events and destination agency.
+It works to enrich Auckland through major and cultural events, regional venues and taonga, destination management and promotion, and activities that strengthen Auckland’s reputation and deliver cultural, social and economic benefits for the region.

-The organisation's statement of intent lists its strategic responsibilities as being:
+The organisation's Statement of Intent lists its strategic responsibilities as being: